Code-Institute-Submissions/inventory-manager-mp3/README.md

 * Requests for new products can be sent to the admin page.
 * Administrator level is password protected, nice to have.
 * Interface is easy to use and navigate through.
-* application should be responsive.
+* Application should be responsive.

 ## User ideas:
 * "Update function should be available"